ronamit/colon3d/README.md

 * We outline below the main run scripts in the code.
 See the scripts for more details on the run options.

 ** colon_nav.data_import.import_dataset : Importing raw dataset to the format used by our code.
+Note that for the ColonNav dataset, the script will also create cases with different world targets per scene (see paper for more details).
 Examples:

 ```bash